PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 ### 1. LinkedIn

-Share a post using either your own account or the company account.
+Share a post using either your own account or the company account, but note that the company account will have dramatically less reach than your personal one.
 To post using the company account, use [Buffer](https://buffer.com/) (ask <TeamMemberLink squeakId="andy-vandervell" /> to add you to it if you don't have access).

 Tips for writing a good post:
 - Don't just share the link.
 Write out an intriguing summary or introduction of the post.
 Here's a [good example](https://www.linkedin.com/feed/update/urn:li:activity:7257340218159116289).